315+ Telescopes Ranked

 • The Sky-Watcher Virtuoso 90 has the same optical performance as the ETX-90 AT, with a motorized tracking mount and a quality accessory bundle including a solar filter provided.
 It is a tabletop scope, but can be attached to a suitable sturdy tripod too, and it costs a fraction as much as the ETX.

 • The Explore Scientific FirstLight 100mm Mak EQ3 has a slightly larger aperture than the ETX-90, and a simple manual equatorial mount.
-It’s not perfect, but is a bit more capable, cheaper, and works well.
+It’s not perfect, but it is a bit more capable, cheaper, and works well.

 • The SarBlue Mak70 is smaller than the ETX-90 and all-manual in aiming, but puts up surprisingly good views of bright targets and comes well-equipped with its included accessory bundle.